jedwards222/mysqlDB/README.md

 2. editor logged in: issue period must be between 1 and 4

-3. author logged in: submit manuscript without enough ri code reviewers logs you out
+3. author logged in: submit manuscript without enough ri code reviewers logs you out <-- Well it doesn't log you out but sends you back to main page

 4. Haven't checked all of reviewer's functions that closely -- also would be easier to check further editor abilities if we had some more actions for editor to take (ie. see all reviewers)

-5. Add a function to list aoi code descriptions and their numbers
+5. Add a function to list aoi code descriptions and their numbers <-- Just added lines to author.
+Think we only need it two places?